Homepage Icon

 Kentucky Estate Planning Drafting Software

 Kentucky imposes an inheritance tax on non-exempt beneficiaries, though close family members (Class A) are exempt.
 The state maintains dower and curtesy rights that affect spousal inheritance.
-Transfer on death deeds provide probate avoidance options for real property.
+Kentucky attorneys typically rely on trust funding and properly recorded deeds for real property transfer planning.

 Quick Facts